Manufactured in the UK

 Those pesky eels

-How Do Rotorflush Products Screen for Eels and Fish?
+How Do Rotorflush Intakes Work for Eel Screening and Fish Protection?

 The design of our self-cleaning filters and intake gives them a low intake velocity and a high open area, enabling compliance with current Eel regulations when pumping and abstracting raw water.

-For a given flow rate being drawn or pumped, the intake velocity will decrease as the intake area increases.
-Typically, the intake velocity of eel screens for the protection of glass eels and elvers is 0.1 metres / second, although this can vary and i likely to decrease as more stringent environmental regulations come into force.
+For any given flow rate being drawn or pumped, the intake velocity through the screen will decrease if the screen area is increased.
+Currently, the typical intake velocity of eel screens for the protection of glass eels and elvers is 0.1 metres / second, although this is likely to decrease as more stringent environmental regulations come into force.

 Rotorflush Eel Screen on a Raw Water Intake in Norfolk

-Which Rotorflush Products Are Used for Eel Screening?
+Which Rotorflush Products Are Best for Eel Screening and Fish Protection?

-Rotorflush Offer Two Product Sets for Eel and Fish Screening
+Rotorflush Filters Limited Offer Two Product Sets for Eel and Fish Screening

 Self-cleaning Suction Intake Screens